Angular-Wave/angular.ts/src/directive/bind/bind.md

 service.
-To utilize this functionality, ensure that `$sanitize` is available, for example, by including [`ngSanitize`](https://docs.angularjs.org/api/ngSanitize) in your module's dependencies (not in core AngularJS).
+To utilize this functionality, ensure that `$sanitize` is available, for example, by including [`ngSanitize`](https://docs.angularjs.org/api/ngSanitize) in your module's dependencies (not in core AngularTS).
 To use `ngSanitize` in your module's dependencies, you need to include "angular-sanitize.js" in your application.
 You may also bypass sanitization for values you know are safe.
 To do so, bind to an explicitly trusted value via